TQuy/gift_card_backend/README.md

 - Node.js
 - Express.js
+- TypeScript
+- Sequelize ORM
+- SQLite Database
+- JWT Authentication
+- bcryptjs for password hashing
 - UUID for unique identifiers
 - CORS for cross-origin requests
 - Helmet for security headers
 - Morgan for logging

+## API Documentation

+Interactive API documentation is available via Swagger UI at `http://localhost:3000/api-docs` when the server is running.